 Politics merely echoe what culture produces.
 Politicos of the left are captive to the activists.
 Politicos of the right only react and condemn; they no longer understand much less try to articulate American principles.
 So much easier to attack the opposition with sound bites.
 Toppled or threatened statues are defended, but only as cultural totems.
 The virtues and history the statues represent are not acknowledged, much less commended.

-So Washington and Lincoln, Jefferson and Teddy Roosevelt, Christopher Columbus, among others, are assailed physically and politically without real defenders.
-What’s attacked is not the edifice but America’s founding, history and core identity.
+So Washington, Lincoln, Jefferson, Teddy Roosevelt, and Christopher Columbus, among others, are assailed physically and politically without real defenders.
+What’s attacked is not the edifice but America’s founding, history, and core identity.
 Without Columbus, there’s no settlement of the New World by millions from around the world, continuing until this day.
 Without Jefferson there’s no declaration of human equality.
 Without Washington, there’s no republic forged in revolution.
 Without Lincoln, there’s no salvation of that republic from disunion and slavery.
 Without Roosevelt, there’s no American entrance into world power.
 So the country is nullified.
 Better that we as a nation should never arisen, that there should never have been a July 4!
 Or as Ecclesiastes says: “But better off than both of them is the one who has never existed, who has never seen the evil activity that is done under the sun.”

 Until almost recent times it was the Mainline Protestant churches that gave America purpose and direction by organizing its civil life and infusing it with spiritual and moral purpose.
 But in sync with the emerging counterculture of the 1960s, Mainline elites and institutions adopted the narrative of America as villain.
 As Mainline Protestantism imploded in membership and influence across the last 55 years, a new demographic called the “religious nones” has emerged.
 Many of them descend from the Mainline and are largely educated white middle class Anglo whites who carry the WASP persona even if they are post-Protestant and arguably post-Christian.
 These post-Protestants no longer seek redemption through traditional Christianity and they no longer understand America through the Protestant sense of moral mission.
 Now they seek validation through affirming social and political themes commonly identified as woke, by which they are societally credentialed as good people.
 (See my interview with Jody Bottom, author of An Anxious Age: The Post-Protestant Ethic and the Spirit of America.)